HaoyuFu2/Twitter_Analysis_Website/index.md

 users’ emotions on the topics discussed.
 Then we clustered these processed data to group similar users together.

+### Layers:
+With the text data processed, we fed the embeddings to dense layers, along with the user ID and the post times, to generate a binary results showing whether the user agree or disagree with a given political event or topic.

+**Dense layer** is a type of neural network tool, and our purpose of using dense layers is to capture the latent patterns within the embeddings.

 # Results
+TODO
+TODO
+TODO

 # References
+Junsol Kim and Byungkyu Lee.
+Ai-augmented surveys: Leveraging large language models and surveys for opinion prediction, 2023.